 Minors age 17 and younger must receive a 30-minute break for every five consecutive hours of work.

 All student employees age 17 and under MUST have a valid work permit on file for the State of Maryland BEFORE beginning work.
 The process is easy, convenient, and can be started prior to the student arriving on campus.

 Once you have completed Form I-9 you are required to bring the hiring paperwork to Student Financial Services, located on the 4th floor of the Administration Building in order to be put into the payroll system.
-The minimum wage in the state of Maryland is $11.00 per hour.
+The minimum wage at TU is $15.00 per hour.
 A pay rate beyond the minimum wage is determined by the hiring department according to the nature and difficulty level of the job, usually in correspondence with the standard job classification system.
 Please keep in mind that the following guidelines are recommendations and are not mandated by Towson University or the state of Maryland.

 It is recommended that departments review current work hours and pay rates, forecast for potential changes and make necessary adjustments in order to account for this requirement within existing budgets.
 If you have questions, please contact Financial Services Helpline at 410-704-5599, option 1 or email finservehelp AT_TOWSON.

 If you do not have a paycheck, call the Help Line at: 410.704.5599, option one or e-mail finservehelp AT_TOWSON.